Legislation NCA Supports

 - CAC VOCA funding has risen from $21 million in 2014 to $114 million in 2017 – and it continues to rise.

 While the updated VOCA Rule has expanded the eligibility to include most services and functions of CACs, State VOCA Administrators are still allowed to take a stricter interpretation of the Rule.
 However, for those administrators taking a stricter approach, the updated VOCA Rule is a great starting point for any conversations with state officials.

 These changes have made a significant impact to the CAC movement, but more is still needed.
 You can help NCA’s continued VOCA advocacy efforts by calling or emailing your Senator or U.S. House Member and ask him or her to:

-- Support annually releasing at least $2 billion from the Crime Victims’ Fund to support victim-serving agencies like CACs.
+- Support annually releasing as much as possible from the Crime Victims’ Fund to support victim-serving agencies like CACs.

-- For more information on specific VOCA legislative proposals and proposed DOJ updates, contact Denise Edwards at firstname.lastname@example.org.
+- For more information on specific VOCA legislative proposals, contact Denise Edwards at firstname.lastname@example.org.

 Child Sex Trafficking

 NCA continues to work with fellow advocates trafficking legislation, most recently in supporting:

 - The Trafficking Victims Protection Reauthorization Act (TVPRA)/Abolish Human Trafficking Act

 - The Fight Online Sex Trafficking Act/Stop Enabling Sex Traffickers Act (FOSTA/SESTA) – Fighting online child sex trafficking.